oeloeloel/forked/app/story.md

 Sometimes you may want to show, hide or change text depending on the situation.
 ```
 The crew of the submarine threw themselves into the sea and proceeded to <^^^
-    inventory_has? "dinghy" ? "row for shore." : "drown."
+    bag_has? "dinghy" ? "row for shore." : "drown."
 ^^^>
 ```
-In this example, if the player's inventory contains a "dinghy", the result will be:
+In this example, if the player's bag contains a "dinghy", the result will be:
 > The crew of the submarine threw themselves into the sea and proceeded to row for shore.

 If the player does not have a "dinghy" by this time, let us bow our heads and say a prayer for those poor, brave submariners.